amirfefer/community-insights-chrome/README.md

 ## Overview

-The `insights-chrome` and `chrome-service-backend` repositories handle the application layout, navigation, module registry, SSO integration, feature flag management, etc. Together, these repositories function as the base block for the Open Services Platform.
+The `insights-chrome` and `chrome-service-backend` repositories handle the application layout, navigation, module registry, SSO integration, feature flag management, etc. Together, these repositories function as the base block for the Open Services Platform UI.

 ---